-Invention through total improvisation . . . the two musicians suggest they are interacting fully, listening intently and opening themselves to any and every type of possibilities - 4 stars
+Invention through total improvisation . . . the two musicians suggest they are interacting fully, listening intently and opening themselves to any and every type of possibility - 4 stars

 Paul Murphy and Larry Willis create music that is quite simply hefty . . . the pair's interaction is tight, unafraid, and thoroughly conscious."

 master musicians take jazz in a new direction

 Larry Willis believes it was by “divine order” that he was musical director at Mapleshade Records when Paul Murphy came through.

 The studio was in the historic mansion Mapleshade in Upper Marlboro, MD.
 Willis, a world-renowned jazz pianist, lived there with record producer Pierre Sprey.
 Murphy, a master drummer, practiced there daily.